ptsteadman/notebook/stories/summer-of-entropy.md

 The dogs came around again, and Chris stuck out his hand.
 The dachshund stopped to give it a lick.

-"I raised a dog like this when I was on Lexapro," said Chris.
-"Not a good time in my life."
+"I raised a dog like this once, when I was on Lexapro," said Chris.

 "I did Lexapro once, the side effects were weird."